AndSt/AndSt.github.io/content/publication/weaker_than_you_think/index.md

 ---
-title: "SepLL: Separating Latent Class Labels from Weak Supervision Noise"
+title: "Weaker Than You Think: A Critical Look at Weakly Supervised Learning"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Dawei Zhu
+- Xiaoyu Shen
+- Marius Mosbach
 - admin
-- Vasiliki Kougia
-- Benjamin Roth
+- Dietrich Klakow

 # Author notes (optional)
 #author_notes:
 #- "Equal contribution"
 #- "Equal contribution"

-date: "2022-05-05T00:00:00Z"
+date: "2023-07-14T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).